Owning a business has been extra challenging the past year. You deserve a break to kick back and relax this holiday season.

 You may even find that allowing your brain to disconnect from the day-to-day helps you see your business from another perspective.

 ‘Tis the season for giving gifts.
-Perhaps you’ve been itching for a new tool or piece of technology to help run your small business?
+Perhaps you’ve been itching for a new tool or piece of technology to help run your business?

 Perhaps you’ve been thinking about brushing up on your skills for a while now?
 Or you’ve got a pile of business books on your bedside table that you’ve been dying to read?